Principle

 It may happen that claims are limited during the proceedings in a non-technical manner (e.g., restriction of the claimed method to only certain times or to only certain parameters).

-In this case, the Boards of Appeal appear to consider that such limitations are not prohibited by A123(2) EPC (T1779/09): the principle here seems to be to avoid placing the proprietor in the « pincer » of A123(2) EPC and A123(3) EPC.
+In this scenario, the boards of appeal appear to consider that such limitations are not prohibited by A123(2) EPC (T1779/09): the principle here seems to be to prevent the proprietor from falling into the « pincer » of A123(2) EPC and A123(3) EPC.